mlochbaum/BQN/doc/types.md

 An operation is either a function or modifier, and can be applied to *inputs*—which are called *arguments* for functions and *operands* for modifiers—to obtain a result.
 During this application an operation might also change variables within its scope and call other operations, or cause an error, in which case it doesn't return a result.
 There is one type of call for each of the three operation types, and an operation will give an error if it is called in a way that doesn't match its type.

-In BQN syntax the result of a function has a subject role and the result of a modifier has a function role.
-However, the result can be any value at all: roles take place at the syntactic level, which has no bearing on types and values in the semantic level.
+In BQN syntax the result of function application has a subject role and the result of modifier application has a function role.
+However, the result value can still be anything at all: roles apply at the syntactic level, which has no bearing on types and values in the semantic level.
 This distinction is discussed further in [Mixing roles](context.md#mixing-roles).

 ### Functions